gaya3472004/gaya3472004/README.md

 # Hello I'm Gayathri.B 👋

-I'm a passionate student and developer who enjoys working on innovative projects with my teammates in Data Science, IoT, and Web Development.
-With hands-on experience in various technologies and frameworks, I'm constantly exploring new ideas and contributing to impactful solutions.
-I'm particularly focused on building smart systems and data analytic tools.
+I'm an enthusiastic student and aspiring developer currently learning how to build solutions in Data Science, IoT, and Web Development.
+With the support of  my friends & tools, I've been able to work on several exciting projects, and I'm always eager to learn more and grow my skills in various technologies!

 ### 🚀 About Me: